terraform-ibm-modules/terraform-ibm-satellite/examples/satellite-aws/README.md

 Use this terrafrom automation to set up satellite location on IBM cloud with AWS host.

 This example cover end-to-end functionality of IBM cloud satellite by creating satellite location on specified zone.
-It will provision 3 aws host and assign it to setup location control plane.
+It will provision AWS host and assign it to setup location control plane.

 #### Example uses below 3 terraform modules to set up the satellite on AWS:

-1. [satellite-location](location.tf) This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the working directory.
+1. [satellite-location](main.tf) This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the home directory.
 2. [ec2](instance.tf) This module will provision AWS EC2 instance and use the generated script in module as `user_data` and runs the script.
 At this stage all the VMs that has run addhost.sh will be attached to the satellite location and will be in unassigned state.
-3. [satellite-host](host.tf) This module assigns 3 aws hosts to the location control plane.
+3. [satellite-host](host.tf) This module assigns AWS hosts to the location control plane.

 ## Compatibility